The Site Council Value Calculator: A New Tool for Optimizing Site Payments

 Study sponsors can use historical Site Council Value Calculator scores in site selection.
 Sites can use their scores to identify priority areas for improvement and to select studies that match their performance profiles.

 Risk in a study is not just a question of quality; there is risk in every dimension of site performance.
 Risk-based site management should, therefore, consider the study sponsor’s priorities across all performance dimensions and the past and current performance of each site in each dimension.
-“Health systems know a lot about risk management.
-The first step is to understand and prioritize the risks.
-The risks in clinical research go well beyond patient safety and regulatory compliance,” said Bishoy Anastasi, senior director, UCLA clinical research finance & strategy.
+"Health systems must routinely manage and mitigate various risks.
+The first step is to identify and characterize potential risks.
+Then, prioritize based on potential significance, prevalence, and/or likelihood.
+While patient safety and regulatory risks related to clinical research are more obvious, there are other peripheral risks, including financial risks, that should be carefully considered and managed,” said Bishoy Anastasi, senior director, UCLA clinical research finance & strategy.

 US federal laws and regulations do not specify how study sponsors should construct study budgets.
 However, payments to sites must comply with a thicket of U.S. federal laws and regulations, including the False Claims Act, the Anti-Kickback Statute, the Stark Law, the Civil Monetary Penalties Law, the Beneficiary Inducement Statute, and the Code of Federal Regulations 21 Part 56.
 Most of these rules are designed to protect the federal government from overbilling Medicare, Medicaid and other federal healthcare programs.
 State laws and regulations may also apply, as well as professional codes of ethics.11,12